nazim806/Food-Truck-Finder/README.md

 # Food-Truck-Finder

-An app to find nearby food trucks and also for recipes for exotic food.
+An app to find nearby food trucks in the San Francisco city area and also recipes for exotic food.

 This project was bootstrapped with Create React App.